Finding Cheap Whistler Accommodation Ain't Easy

 5. Desperate Times = Desperate Measures

-If all of the above fail try… Facebook.
-Join a group like Whistler Winter and ask the community if someone might have a room or couch to rent.
+If none of the above cheap Whistler accommodation alternatives work for you, maybe try… Facebook.
+Join the Whistler Winter group, search for offers, and ask the 30,000+ people (!) in the community if someone might have a room or couch to rent.

 You can also try Couchsurfing, which is the best and cheapest option if you're an experienced community member.
 But if you've never couchsurfed or hosted couchsurfers before you will likely have a tough time finding someone willing to host you.

 Finally, if you're insane enough to risk getting a crappy place and being ripped off entirely, there's Craigslist.